xshlc/carl-webapp/README.md

 ## VDB Branch Logs

-1. Cannot use fileUrl of firebase direct file link
+1. Cannot use `fileUrl` (firebase direct file link) as a parameter of the function that called the POST request API function

    - Idea: Passing the file itself to the POST request function

 2. JSON cannot pass an entire file.
 So the goal is to grab the file from the client/browser and download locally.